 - Ongoing psychosis (in some cases)

-People who abuse ketamine for a long period of time can develop heart problems, reduced cognitive function, seizures, and bladder dysfunction.
-Ketamine is also addictive and can be fatal.
+Lastly, Ketamine is also addictive and can be fatal.
 The risks of fatality increase when the drug is used with alcohol or other drugs.

-What Is Research Saying about Regulated Doses of Ketamine in Controlled Settings for Treatment?
+What Is Research Saying About Regulated Doses of Ketamine in Controlled Settings for Treatment?

 Ketamine is often favored as an anesthetic for humans for surgeries and procedures such as: